Nemesis9450/Speech-Emotion-Recognition/README.md

 ### Dataset wise Accuracy

 I have not provided the code here because this is very simple.
-All you need to do is change the data paths.
+All you need to do is change the data paths in the python file of My model.ipynb.
 Each time, give the path to one dataset and observe the accuracy, although I have provided the results

 ![Dataset wise Accuracy](https://github.com/Nemesis9450/Speech-Emotion-Recognition/blob/main/Images/Dataset%20wise.png)